NSS-01/FSS-DT/README.md

 ```

 ## Getting start

-All test codes needs to be run in the project root directory, as shown in the following example:

-    # Open two terminals and input the following code in each terminal:
-    python debug/application/neural_network/2pc/neural_network_server.py
-    python debug/application/neural_network/2pc/neural_network_client.py

 If you cannot start using the above command, try adding the following code to the beginning of the corresponding test file:

 ```python